PraxedoOur blog Wastewater Treatment Automation: Key Tips to Gain Efficiencies

 2. Create new data-driven workflows

-Real-time analytics can help water treatment centers operate a successful business and optimize the performance of key systems and equipment.
+Real-time analytics can help water treatment centers operate a successful business and optimize the performance of key wastewater management systems and equipment.

 One valuable metric to track is field tech performance.
 How much human power is needed to solve these problems?

 With the ability to quickly track key performance indicators (KPIs), water treatment teams can create more scalable, repeatable, and lasting processes.
-With these KPIs, field technicians can coordinate their activities more efficiently.
+With these field service KPIs, field technicians can coordinate their activities more efficiently.

 3. Build consistent processes